playframework/play-webgoat/README.md

 A vulnerable Play application for attackers.

-This application stays clear of the Twirl template engine for the most part, and shows where unvalidated input from the client can be improperly trusted by the application and included in the response.
+For example, this shows where unvalidated input from the client can be improperly trusted by the application and included in the response.
+There is also a sample cross-site scripting vulnerability.

 ## Fortify SCA

 This `fortify` branch of the repository configures sbt to translate the code for scanning by Fortify SCA.

-The list of vulnerabilites Fortify finds is in [[vulnerabilities.txt]].
+The list of vulnerabilites Fortify finds is in [vulnerabilities.txt](https://github.com/playframework/play-webgoat/blob/fortify/vulnerabilities.txt).

 For more information on Fortify SCA, see [https://software.microfocus.com/en-us/products/static-code-analysis-sast/overview](https://software.microfocus.com/en-us/products/static-code-analysis-sast/overview).